Recently, we have got the question by e-mail.

-Since first installing El Capitan I keep “losing” huge amounts of disk space off my primary Mac drive.
+I am “losing” huge amounts of disk space of my primary Mac drive.

-I should point out that Disk Expert is the ONLY utility that at least recognises this space by simply referring to it as “Inaccessible Disk Space” (see below).
-I have tried reinstalling El Capitan from scratch and then using Migration Assistant to restore all my apps and data.
+I should point out that Disk Space Analyzer is the ONLY utility that at least recognizes this space by simply referring to it as “Inaccessible Disk Space”.
+I have tried reinstalling macOS from scratch and then using Migration Assistant to restore all my apps and data.
 This seemed to do the trick however about a week later the “Inaccessible Disk” space suddenly returned.

-I have googled this issue and ruled out all the usual suspects such as local Time Machine files, hidden directories etc etc but so far have had no success.
+I have googled this issue and ruled out all the usual suspects such as local Time Machine files, hidden directories etc, but so far have had no success.

 I am now totally desperate and was wondering if you could suggest anything I should try to fix this problem.